pradeep-pyro/tinynurbs/docs/README.md

 Some of the main features include:

 - Supports non-rational and rational curves and surfaces of any order
-- Supports planar and space curves
 - Evaluate point and derivatives of any order
 - Knot insertion, splitting without affecting the original shape
 - Wavefront OBJ format I/O

-The library is under active development.
+The library is under development.

 ## Dependencies